motyapa/Github/Independent Projects/readme.txt

 So far I have implemented some basic physics, sprite animations that I found on opengameart.org, and attempted to make it somewhat responsive.

+Stuff that definitely needs improving:
+-Implement parent class for player/enemies.
+A lot of them both have similar functions (EG Attack, Die, etc).
+-Lots of if/else statements.
+Will likely have to use a map of different attacks to their values.
+-Probably some ways to improve efficiency/pretty up the code that are not immediately obvious.

 ---- Python projects ----

 Exoplanets - Using Data found on Kaggle.com, implemented Logistic Regression w/ Regularization